Team Formation and Applications: Introduction

-The correctness criterion of the TF problem is captured by the following two conditions: \\ \textbf{Safety:} a token can be deleted from the system only as part of a \emph{team} that consists of exactly $\sigma$ tokens, all of which are held by the same node and deleted simultaneously; the operation of deleting a team of tokens is referred to as \emph{forming a team}. \\ \textbf{Liveness:} if the system contains at least $\sigma$ tokens, then a team must be formed in a finite time. \\ Assume without loss of generality that the system contains at most $n^{O (1)}$ tokens at any given time.\footnote{ Conditioned on the assumption that $\sigma \leq n$, the nodes themselves should hold (all together) less than $n^{2}$ tokens since a node that holds at least $\sigma$ tokens can perform team formation operations.
+The correctness criterion of the TF problem is captured by the following two conditions: \begin{description}

+\item[Safety:] a token can be deleted from the system only as part of a \emph{team} that consists of exactly $\sigma$ tokens, all of which are held by the same node and deleted simultaneously; the operation of deleting a team of tokens is referred to as \emph{forming a team}.

+\item[Liveness:] if the system contains at least $\sigma$ tokens, then a team must be formed in a finite time.

+\end{description} Assume without loss of generality that the system contains at most $n^{O (1)}$ tokens at any given time.\footnote{ Conditioned on the assumption that $\sigma \leq n$, the nodes themselves should hold (all together) less than $n^{2}$ tokens since a node that holds at least $\sigma$ tokens can perform team formation operations.
 Regarding the tokens in transit, the algorithm developed in the current paper is designed so that there are less than $\sigma$ tokens in transit over any edge at any given time, so the total number of tokens in transit is $O (n^{3})$.} The tokens are assumed to be indistinguishable and any number of tokens can be transported over a single message that simply encodes their number.